GetStream/avatarview-android/README.md

 ### Rounded Rect

 You can set the shape as a rounded rect by setting the `avatarViewShape` attribute to `rounded_rect`.
-Also, you can customize a radious of the border with an `avatarViewBorderRadius` attribute.
+Also, you can customize a radius of the border with an `avatarViewBorderRadius` attribute.

 ```gradle
 <io.getstream.avatarview.AvatarView